chef-boneyard/chef-web-docs-2016/includes_dsl_resource/includes_dsl_resource_method_attribute_validation_parameter.rst

        .. code-block:: ruby

           :callbacks => {
-		    "should be a valid non-system port" => lambda {
+		    'should be a valid non-system port' => lambda {
 		      |p| p > 1024 && p < 65535
 		      }
 		    }

    * - ``:default``
-     - Use to specify the default value for an attribute.
+     - Use to specify the default value for an property.
 For example:

        .. code-block:: ruby

-          :default => "a_string_value"
+          :default => 'a_string_value'

        .. code-block:: ruby